Fairfax Media Limited

 He was previously an Executive Director and Chief Financial Officer at Worley Parsons (ASX: WOR) from 1999 through 2010.

-Mr Williams was appointed Managing Director, APM in April 2013.
+In February 2017, Mr Williams took on responsibilities as Managing Director, Publishing Transition, also with continuing oversight of Australian Community Media and Printing & Distribution.
+Before this, he was Managing Director, Australian Publishing Media since April 2013.
 He has extensive media management experience in Australia and overseas.
 Prior to joining Fairfax Media New Zealand as CEO in 2009, he led a number of the company's operations across rural, regional and metropolitan markets in Australia and the United States.
 He returned to the company in 2007 following the Rural Press Limited merger with Fairfax Media.

 Across his career he has worked at News Limited, Australian Consolidated Press and The Asher Joel Media Group.
 Allen currently represents Fairfax Media as a Director of Australian Associated Press.

-- Andrew McEvoy, Managing Director, Life Media & Events
+- Andrew McEvoy, Managing Director, Life & Events

 Mr McEvoy began his career as a journalist with News Ltd and has lived and worked overseas.